Sustainable Living Center

 Location

-The Sustainable Living Center is located in North Hall, a standalone building on Choate Road near the intersection of North Main Street.
+The Sustainable Living Center is located in North Hall, a free-standing building on Choate Road near the intersection of North Main Street.
 View floor plans on the website of the Office of Residential Life.